kubukoz/blog/mdoc/asking-better-questions.md

 The most extreme example of a useless roundtrip is sending a message that **just says "Hello"**.
 [Don't do it](https://www.nohello.com) - the person reading that message will be forced to wait for the "actual" message you send, before they can even begin to try and help you.

 Another example: "Does anybody here know X?" - that's not the question you _really_ want to ask, is it?
 Add the actual question in a thread or start with it in the first place.

+# Use your judgement

+> Learn the rules like a pro, so you can break them like an artist.
+>
+> -Pablo Picasso

+Remember, these are just hints and ideas - you don't always have to follow all of them.
+In certain environments, you'll find it best not to overwhelm people with information about your issue (e.g. if you're asking for general advice on a Slack channel), and sometimes you have to be more vague because of e.g. [NDA](https://en.wikipedia.org/wiki/Non-disclosure_agreement)s.

+In synchronous, private conversations with a coworker you know well, you probably don't need to structure your messages as much as on a GitHub issue, and you can use less formal language as well.
+You can also **assume more** about their knowledge of your problem and spare them the overview.

+Keep these tips in mind, but ultimately you'll have to follow your gut.

 # Summary